Skip to main content

 Eliminates Subsidized Loans

 The bill also resurrects a proposal from last year’s reconciliation bill to eliminate subsidized federal student loans.
-This policy would increase student debt by $6,000 per student on average, according to an NCAN analysis.
+This policy would increase student debt by almost $5,000* per student on average, according to an NCAN analysis.
 NCAN’s estimate is conservative because it examines the impact of the loss of loan subsidies on students who graduated in four years.
 Research suggests that 21.5% of students who complete a bachelor's degree do so in more than four years, meaning the true cost of eliminating subsidized loans will be higher for a significant share of graduates.
 Many students who do not complete a degree would also be saddled with increased debt.

 If enacted, the bill would eliminate new subsidized student loans after July 1, 2027.
 Those currently borrowing would remain eligible to receive subsidized loans until the end of their program.
 The bill states that in place of subsidized loans, undergraduates would be eligible to borrow the same amount in unsubsidized loans.